News

 Stations of the Cross

-These are depictions of 14 incidents during Jesus’ journey to the Cross.
+These are depictions of 14 occurrences during Jesus’ journey to the Cross.
 They are used within a service entitled ‘Stations of the Cross’ where the congregation visit each station in church with a brief reading, response, prayer and meditation.

 In addition, there will be ‘Mini-Stations’ on a Wednesday at St Giles’ Church at 10.15am every week during Lent, where we will pray three stations each week.